TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 140/Psalms 140.3.md

 ---

-They have sharpened their tongue like a serpent; Adders' poison is under their lips. {{Selah
+They have sharpened their tongues like a serpent.
+Viper's poison is under their lips.
+Selah.